evolute-studio/mage-duel-onchain/README.md

     - Sends proofs to Celestia for verification.
 - The **game UI** interacts with Katana and Torii running on Slot, ensuring smooth gameplay and data retrieval.

-This architecture ensures decentralization, security, and efficient game state verification.

 ![](assets/Deployment.jpg)